browserengineering/book/book/accessibility.md

 user, but polite ones don't); what kinds of changes to announce, via `aria-atomic` and `aria-relevant`; and whether the live region is in a finished or intermediate state, via `aria-busy`.
-In fact, `aria-live` is all that's necessary to create a live region, no role is necessary.
+In fact, `aria-live` is all that's necessary to create a live region; no role is necessary.

 :::